Easy Curry with Chickpeas and Spinach

 Notes

-• Storage Tips: Store the rice and curry separately in airtight containers in the fridge for 5 – 7 days.
-Warm in the microwave for 1 – 2 minutes when ready to serve.
+• Storage Tips: Store the rice and curry separately in airtight containers in the fridge for 5 to 7 days.
+The curry thickens slightly as it sits and tastes even better the next day.
+Reheat gently on the stovetop or in the microwave until warmed through.

 Nutrition